MisterWest11/Power-Bi/Design Your Reports.md

   * Contrast - Use contrasting colors, fonts, or lines to emphasize important objects and direct attention.

   * Repetition - Use consistent design elements for related objects to create association and strengthen layout.

+# Design visually appealing reports

+ * Space - Use margins and spacing between objects to avoid clutter and improve readability.

+ * Size - Set an appropriate page size and size visual based on importance.

+ * Alignment - Align visuals and sections for a balanced and organized look.

+ * Color - Use a limited color palette with soft base colours and bolder colours for highlighting exceptions.

+ * Consistency - Maintain a consistent formatting throughout the report using a report theme.